 (No ratings)

-Dr. Malcolm Macdonald, MD is a general practitioner in Madera, CA specializing in general practice, pediatric cardiology, cardiac surgery and thoracic surgery.
-He graduated from Emory University School of Medicine in 1992 and has 32 years of experience.
-Dr. Malcolm Macdonald, MD is affiliated with Stanford Children's Health and Valley Children's Healthcare.
+Dr. Malcolm Macdonald, MD is a cardiac surgeon in Palo Alto, CA specializing in cardiac surgery, thoracic surgery and pediatric cardiology.
+He graduated from Emory University School of Medicine.
+Dr. Malcolm Macdonald, MD is affiliated with Stanford Medicine Children's Health and Valley Children's Healthcare.

 Heart Problems